dsa-ntc/uncommittednj.org/faq.md

 Being part in this mass action helps your vote apply pressure in an acute, intentional, and measurable way that changing your party registration doesn't.

+## If I vote Uncommitted for President will I lose my vote for Senate or Congress?
+No!
+You can still vote for any candidates you choose for Senate, Congress, and local positions that are on your ballot.

 ## Won't this help Trump win?

 Biden needs to earn the votes of his constituents, and that means listening to the overwhelming majority who want a ceasefire now.
 We refuse to believe that we must choose the lesser of two evils, especially without any accountability or pressure to do what is morally right.